k4ml/drupal-qb/README.md

 $result = db_query($query->sql(), $query->getArguments());
 </pre>

+Please take a look in `tests/qb.test` for more usage example.

 ## Reason
 Drupal 7 database API already included query builder and it's been backported to Drupal 6 as [dbtng][1] module.
 The problem with the module is it created a new database connection instead of using existing one.
-This query builder try to follow the dbtng API as close as possible.
+This query builder try to follow the [dbtng][1] API as close as possible.

 [1]:http://drupal.org/project/dbtng